bschnei/ebu-bootloader/README.md

 ## Build Host

-The directions, makefile, and script here are meant to be run on a fully upgraded Ubuntu Server 22.04 virtual machine using a base image from [osboxes.org](https://www.osboxes.org/ubuntu-server/#ubuntu-server-22-04-vbox).
-Upgrade all packages, resolve any issues, and restart the VM which should leave you with Ubuntu 22.04.4.

-__Note__: AFAIK the build process for osboxes images is not open source.
-If that's a problem in your scenario, install Ubuntu Server 22.04 from scratch.
-It's also not required to use Ubuntu--any Linux distro should work provided the required build dependencies are satisfied and the _same version_ is used as that in Ubuntu 22.04.4.

-Install build dependencies:
+Any x64 Linux host should work provided the required build dependencies are installed.
+Building will fail with a pretty obvious error message if a required dependency is missing.
+For Ubuntu Server (and relatives), the additional dependencies (i.e. those not included in a base 22.04 image) can be installed with:
 ```
 sudo apt install bison flex g++ gcc \
 gcc-aarch64-linux-gnu gcc-arm-linux-gnueabi \
 libncurses-dev libssl-dev make
 ```

+For Arch Linux, the `base-devel` meta package plus the cross-compilers `arm-linux-gnueabi-gcc` and `aarch64-linux-gnu-gcc` should be all that's needed.

-Note: While the Armada 3720 uses 64-bit ARMv8 processors, `gcc-arm-linux-gnueabi` provides a 32-bit ARM cross-compiler which is used to compile a part of the bootloader (`wtmi_app.bin`) meant to run on an internal Cortex-M3 coprocessor.
+While the Armada 3720 uses 64-bit ARMv8 processors, `arm-linux-gnueabi` is the 32-bit ARM cross-compiler which is used to compile a part of the bootloader (`wtmi_app.bin`) meant to run on an internal Cortex-M3 coprocessor.

+Before building, verify that you are using the same version of GCC for all three architectures (x64, arm, aarch64).
+Inconsistent compiler versions could lead to a build that appears to complete just fine but won't actually boot.

 ## Building
 A detailed explanation of the build process this project follows can be found [here](https://trustedfirmware-a.readthedocs.io/en/v2.10/plat/marvell/armada/build.html).
 Note that this project uses [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) which need to be initialized and updated prior to building.